joric/mitosis/mitosis-bluetooth/README.md

 ### IAR

-Open mitosis-bluetooth.eww, select Release configuration, hit Make, that's it.
-I'm using a single plate (reversed) version for the Debug build (modules soldered to the top of the PCB), to debug standard version remove `COMPILE_REVERSED` from the preprocessor directives or switch to Release configuration.
+Open mitosis-bluetooth.eww, hit Make, that's it.I'm using a single plate (reversed) version for the Debug configuration (modules soldered to the top of the PCB), to debug standard version remove `COMPILE_REVERSED` from the preprocessor directives or switch to Release configuration.